tedneward/ProfBlog/content/devrel/activities.md

 <div id="training" /><hr/>
 #### Training
+*Presentation, Code, Budget*

 Formal classes in a lecture-lab style format.
-External-direction = training about the product/service.
+External-direction = training about the product/service, sometimes sold (income), often provided as part of a partnership deal.
 Internal-direction = training about the product/service *or* topics designed to improve the company's engineering teams.

 ***Also Known As***: